What is an ankle sprain?

 Sit on a firm chair or stand up.
 Loop one end of the tubing around the leg of a sturdy table.
 Loop the other end of the tubing around the foot with the injured ankle.
 Stretch the tubing by moving your foot out to the side, away from the leg of the table.

 Sit on a firm chair or stand up.
 Loop one end of the tube around the leg of a sturdy table.
 Loop the other end of the tubing around the foot with the injured ankle.
 Stretch the tubing by moving your foot to the middle, toward your good ankle.

 You can also do these exercises with your uninjured ankle, to keep it strong.

 What can I do to help prevent another ankle sprain?

 Wear flat shoes instead of high heels.

-When taking part in a sporting activity, wear a lace-up ankle support (brace) for added protection.
+When playing sports, wear a lace-up ankle support (brace) for added protection.

 If you don't like lace-up ankle braces, wear an elastic slip-on support.
 (It won't be as protective as the lace-up ankle brace.)